pvcraven/2019_spring_web_dev/source/final/taylor/index.rst

 Player Input Example
 ~~~~~~~~~~~~~~~~~~~~
+Once all of these code blocks are implemented, the game will work properly.
+The
+tic-tac-toe game allows the user to switch back and forth until a winner is
+declared or the game ends in a tie.
+Here is an example of how a typical game
-This is what the output would look like if one or many users were to participate
+would look like if the user were to win the game.
-in a game of tic-tac-toe.
-The user or users has the ability to select a
-particular box in the tic-tac-toe board to place either an X or an O.

 .. image:: board1.PNG
     :width: 25%